 Property values have been influenced by a variety of factors in recent times, including rising interest rates, supply shortages, and shifting buyer demand.
 Experts suggest price growth may have peaked, with expectations of a more gradual increase moving forward.

 So, where does that leave house prices across Australia right now?
-Keep scrolling as we dive into the latest dwelling value data, courtesy of CoreLogic (soon to rebrand to Cotality).
+Keep scrolling as we dive into the latest dwelling value data, courtesy of Cotality (formerly CoreLogic).

-As of 31 March 2025, the median price of a unit, apartment, or townhouse across Australia stood at $673,491, according to CoreLogic data.
+As of 30 April 2025, the median price of a unit, apartment, or townhouse across Australia stood at $675,331, according to Cotality data.

 The composition of unit markets varies across the country, with higher concentrations typically found in major cities where population density is greater.
 Consequently, unit prices tend to be higher in urban areas compared to regional locations.